alex-espinoza/domainial/README.md

 Attempt 1 2016-10-04 20:30:21.764378000
 ^ drop log indicates there was a 7+ second wait between these two purchase attempts. may indicate server processed my request first, but i didn't have enough funds to make a successful transaction. perhaps 30 min 14 sec is the sweet spot, but lets try 30 min 13 secs or 30 min 13.5 secs

+##8/5 EST MONDAY - 8/6 UTC 0:30 WEDNESDAY EST DROP
+TOTAL DROPPED DOMAINS: 131
+SUCCESFUL TOTAL CATCH: 1
+FAILED TOTAL CATCH: 0

+- Notes
+Attempt 0 2016-10-05 20:30:13.000053000
+Attempt 0 BILLED: 2016-10-05 20:30:22.262051000
+^ drop log indicates 9+ second wait between purchase attempt and successful server response. that leads me to believe yesterday's drop might have been successful. although, still need more data because the domain I was going for 'definitely.io' doesn't seem to have been contested. it is still available for purchase. will try again tomorrow at 30:13 secs.